Digital-Methods-HASS/au682969_Mia_Kuntz/README.md

 Included in this repository are my solutions, here including my scripts and HTML files pertaining to them, in addition to the data used in the different assignment.

-I take nok credit for the data sets in this repository, as most of them was provided in my course by the course teacher.
+I take no credit for the (raw) data sets in this repository, as most of them was provided in my course by the course teacher.

 # Author
 The projects in this repository are my creations, and I, Mia Kuntz, can be contacted via following email should questions arise: